nehalineogi/azure-cross-solution-network-architectures/aks/README-advanced.md

-## Azure AKS Advanced/Azure CNI Networking
+## Azure AKS Advanced/CNI Networking

-This architecture demonstrates the connectivity architecture and traffic flows connecting Azure AKS environment with your on-premises environment.
+This architecture uses the for AKS Advanced/CNI Network Model.
+Observe that the AKS Nodes **and** PODs receive IP address from Azure subnet (NODE CIDR).
+Note the traffic flows for inbound connectivity to AKS via Internal and External Load balancers.This architecture also demonstrates connectivity and flows to and from on-premises.
+Note that on-premises network can directly reach both NODE and pod networks.
+Outbound flows from AKS pods to internet traverse the Azure load balancer.
+There are other design options to egress via Azure firewall/NVA or Azure NAT Gateway.

 ## Reference Architecture